Definition of

 For the economy, capital is one of the productive factors.

-Capital punishment
+capital punishment

 The main city

-It is also common for the main government bodies and institutions to be located in the capital, such as the Congress or Parliament , the Legislature and any other type of government building, in addition to the Mayor's Office or Municipality .
+It is also common for the main government agencies and institutions to be located in the capital, such as the Congress or Parliament , the Legislature and any other type of government building, in addition to the Mayor's Office or Municipality .

 Argentine capital